deeppavlov/DeepPavlov/docs/features/skills/dsl_skill.rst

 DSL Skill
 ======================

-An :doc:`DSL implementation</apiref/skills/dsl_skill>`.
+A :doc:`DSL implementation</apiref/skills/dsl_skill>`.
 DSL helps to easily create user-defined skills for dialog systems.

 For the case when DSL skill matched utterance and found response it outputs response with confidence value.